 |Click here for Pricing FAQs »|

 - Student registrations: Attendees must provide proof of full time student status at the time of booking to qualify for student registration rate (valid student ID card or authorised letter of enrollment).

-- Additional discounts are available for multiple non-academic registrations
+- Additional discounts are available for multiple registrations.

-- Cost includes course materials, lunch and refreshments (please advise us if you have any dietary requirements)
+- Cost includes course materials, lunch and refreshments.

 The number of delegates is restricted.
 Please register early to guarantee your place.